tongphe/capistrano-rsync/README.md

 This repository is a fork of <https://github.com/Bladrak/capistrano-rsync> rewritten with Capistrano 3 plugin style.

+The doc below could be outdated, you can check my Capfile example in source code for use.

 It has all the capabilities of the original repo, and some other features.
 Moreover, I will try to maintain it.

 **Deploy with Rsync** to your server from any local (or remote) repository when